jonasprobst/jonasprobst.github.io/README.md

 # jonasprobst.github.io
-THis is the repository to my website http://www.jonasprobst.com
+This is the repository to my website http://www.jonasprobst.com